 For events where all participants are not listed and there is not a Field option, all bets are action.
 If a customer wishes to request BetMGM to offer lines on a new participant, then they can do so by contacting Customer Service.
 Where possible BetMGM will do so within a reasonable timeframe.

 Teasers (Online Only)

-If a selection within the teaser results in a push or void, the teaser has action and reduces to the next lowest number of selections.
-Payout will be recalculated with the push or void legs removed.
+If a selection within the teaser results in a push, cancellation or void, the teaser has action and reduces to the next lowest number of selections.
+Payout will be recalculated with the pushed, cancelled or voided legs removed.
 A two-team teaser will become a single bet on the remaining team.